andrewlong/Quiz-em/README.md

 See [MySQL-PHP-Functions.md] [6] for a little more detail on how the functions handle posted data arrays to generate SQL statements dynamically.

-More documentation to come in my spare time, including a live demo.
+More documentation to come in my spare time.
 -------------------